 It turns out there are kits you can buy online for testing your blood type at home.
 The kit includes everything you need like teeny tiny little sticks, an eyedropper, a finger poker, and the most important thing, the Eldoncard.

 An Eldoncard is a piece of paper that has been manufactured to react in certain ways to your blood.
 You just drip your blood on it, swirl it around and voila.
-You know your blood type.
+You know which of the blood groups you're in.
 Kind of.

-HOW TO TEST YOUR BLOOD TYPE AT HOME
+HOW TO USE A BLOOD TYPE TEST AT HOME

 - Sterilize your finger with the alcohol wipe and then prick your finger with the lancet.

 - Squeeze the tip of your finger to get a big drop of blood.
 Using one of the plastic tools included in the kit, transfer a drop of blood to one of the card circles.Do this for each circle.

 - Swirl the blood and water droplet together in each circle using the same plastic stick you used for gathering the blood.Tilt the card in each direction for 10 seconds.

 - Now compare your circles of blood to determine which blood type you have.

 A note about the lancet.
 It doesn't hurt at all so don't sit there for 10 minutes putting it to your finger then taking it away, then putting it to your finger then taking it away.
 Then getting a drink of water.
 Then coming back and putting it to your finger then taking it away.

 Don't worry.
 It hurts so little you might not even be sure if it worked.